carpenterx/Readme-Generator/README.md

 - [ ] section window should focus the name field
 - [ ] maybe rightclick should remove items from lists
 - [x] selecting a section should jump to the first replacement match
+- [ ] see if it is possible to show an adorner (like a tab keyboard key image) at the current cursor position when tab expansion is available
+- [ ] maybe add a check icon if a section in the selected sections list hass no placeholder values in its body